 When Depth Alone Stops Working

 Specialization once offered safety.
 Master a single field, and a career could stretch decades.
 That assumption no longer holds.
-Most challenges now span multiple areas, and few problems can be solved with one kind of knowledge.
+Today, many challenges cross multiple disciplines, and we rarely encounter a problem that can be solved with one type of expertise.

 The new goal isn’t to trade depth for generality.
 It’s to expand what depth means—layering different kinds of understanding to create range without losing substance.